Azure/Communication/releasenotes/acs-javascript-calling-library-release-notes.md

 const environmentInfo = await callClient.getEnvironmentInfo();
 environmentInfo.isSupportedBrowser // browser is supported.
 ```
 - iOS and Android, when there is an active Azure Communication Services call and there is an interruption*, audio and video shall auto recover on most of the cases.
-On some edge cases, users will have to click the unmute button to recover the outgoing audio.
+On some edge cases, to unmute, an api to 'unmute' must be called by the application (can be as a result of user action) to recover the outgoing audio.

 Bugfixes
 -  Fixes on call recovery after an interruption* on iOS 15.4+.
     * Incoming video streams won't stop rendering.